What is Montessori teaching: Everything you need to know about this unique system

 This creates a thoughtful, supportive and student-led learning environment.
 This experiential learning has spread across the globe.
 And for all the right reasons.

-What is Montessori teaching: A closer look
+What is Montessori method: A closer look

 The Montessori system of education was started by Dr Maria Montessori in 1907, in Italy.
 She was the first Italian woman to become a physician.